 - Any other suggestions?
 Let me know!

-Easy Mac and Cheese
+Easy Southern Mac and Cheese

-- 2-1/4 cups uncooked elbow macaroni
+- 2-¼ cups uncooked elbow macaroni

-- 3 cups shredded cheddar cheese (divided) one 8-oz block of sharp cheddar cheese
+- 3 cups freshly shredded sharp cheddar cheese (divided) one 8-oz block of sharp cheddar cheese

 - ½ teaspoon sea salt for flavoring the mac and cheese, if desired

 - Preheat oven to 375F.
 Important: As noted in the ingredients, the butter and milk must be room temperature.
 Grate your own cheese.
 The pasta must be cooked al dente.
 Please follow the directions exactly or the mac and cheese texture will not be right!